jorrit/gulp-requirejs/README.md

 ### Error handling

-gulp-requirejs will emit errors when you don't pass an options object and if the `baseUrl` or `out` properties are undefined.
+gulp-requirejs will emit errors when you don't pass an options object, if the `baseUrl` or `out` properties are undefined or when the requirejs optimizer detects an error.

-The require.js optimizer itself might also emit errors; unfortunately there's no way of catching them elegantly at the moment.

 ### Source maps

-When source maps are enabled via the r.js `generateSourceMaps` option the stream returned by `rjs()` contains an additional file named the same as the `out` option with `.map` appended.
+When source maps are enabled via the r.js `generateSourceMaps` option the file in the stream `rjs()` contains a `sourceMap` property with the sourcemap as an object.

-Use [gulp-sourcemaps](https://www.npmjs.com/package/gulp-sourcemaps) to use this file in your gulp configuration:
+Use [gulp-sourcemaps](https://www.npmjs.com/package/gulp-sourcemaps) to process this object in your gulp configuration.

 ```javascript
 var gulp = require('gulp'),